 Buy at Well-Known Sites

-One easy tip: Shop at websites you know in order to ensure that no bad actor has created their own site in an attempt to collect personal information.
-But you’ll still need to be careful when on the biggest sites, as the next point explains.
+One easy tip for bolstering your ecommerce security: Shop at websites you know in order to ensure that no bad actor has created their own site in an attempt to collect personal information.
+But you'll still need to be careful when on the biggest sites, as the next point explains.

 …But Watch for Typos